 Food is at the heart of Thanksgiving.
 Encourage co-workers to get involved by sharing their own perfect pies.

-Here’s how you can set up a Thanksgiving at work contest on your intranet:
+Here’s how you can set up a pie-making contest on your intranet:

-Step 2: Number the photos and showcase them on an intranet page.
+Step 2: Showcase the submissions on an intranet page.
 Ensure you number the images so employees know how to vote when they get to the next step.

 Step 3: Create a voting form.
 You can easily create one using Interact’s Workflow and Forms or another form solution of your choice.
 Just be sure to embed the form directly into a blog or landing page for easy voting.